Treating Methods for Eczema

 - eczema is often an attempt by the body to throw off accumulated toxins through the skin

-- stress is usually involved in most cases of eczema, therefore essentials will pay an important role in reducing the level of stress
+- stress is usually involved in most cases of eczema, therefore essential oils will play an important role in reducing the level of stress

 - Test or investigate for food or chemical hypersensitivity.
 Common contact sensitivities are as follows: cosmetics, hair dyes, shampoos, fragrances, insecticides, aerosol allergens such as polishes, nasal sprays, synthetic resins, earrings (nickel allergy), toothpastes, salicylate rich foods, deodorants, detergents, soaps, lanolin derivatives.